Arrangements of Spheres and Projective Spaces: Arrangements of Spheres

-\be{ex1s3c3}As an example of this construction consider the arrangement of $2$ points in a circle (Example \ref{ex41}).
-The Figure \ref{circsal} below illustrates the dual cell structure induced by the arrangement and the associated Salvetti complex. \ee
+\be{ex1s3c3}As an example consider the arrangement of $2$ points in a circle (Example \ref{ex41}).
+The left side of the Figure \ref{circsal} below illustrates the arrangement with the induced dual cell structure drawn using dotted lines.
+The right hand side shows the associated Salvetti complex with the cell labeling. \ee

 We now look at some obvious properties of the above defined CW structure and also infer some more information about the tangent bundle complement.